enkidevs/curriculum/spreadsheets/introduction/intro-to-functions-and-formulas/README.md

-name: Intro to functions and formulas
+name: Functions & Formulas

-description: Learn what functions and formulas are and how to use them.
+description: Transform your data using functions and formulas.

 insights:
   - what-are-formulas